Darker97/Reddit-SQL-Databases/Text/Assign2_Report.md

 select count(id) as amount from Comments where user ='USER';
 ```
 ####Motivation
-This Query is quite effective because it works by using only one table.
+- This Query is quite effective because it works by using only one table.
+- We are only searching for the nessecary parts

 ###2
 ####Query